Harrow (TV series)

-Harrow is an Australian television drama series, which ran for three series of ten episodes each.
-The first series premiered on the ABC on 9 March 2018.
+Harrow is an Australian television drama series, which ran for three seasons of ten episodes each.
+The first season premiered on the ABC on 9 March 2018.
 The second began on 12 May 2019, while the third started on 7 February 2021.
 The series was created by Stephen M. Irwin and Leigh McGrath, who are also its scriptwriters, and stars Ioan Gruffudd.
 Gruffudd made his directorial debut during the third series in February 2021.

 The series revolves around the titular Daniel Harrow (Gruffudd), a Queensland-based forensic pathologist.
 Each episode finds Daniel solving a specific case with the assistance of Brisbane police officer Sgt.
 Soroya Dass (Mirrah Foulkes) and fellow pathologists Grace Molyneux (Jolene Anderson) and Simon Van Reyk (Remy Hii).
 Alongside these cases are more long-term concerns revolving around Daniel's private life and family.

 Premise

 Harrow details the life and work of Dr. Daniel Harrow, a Queensland-based forensic pathologist, who often disregards authority.
 He has an empathy for the dead, which helps to solve bizarre cases.
 Daniel is willing to bend rules and use unorthodox procedures in his determination to give victims a voice and reveal the truth behind what happened to them.
 Meanwhile, a secret from his past threatens his career, his family, and himself.